psellapp/USC_PIV/README.md

 [1] A good starting point would be xcorrPIV.m which performs the initial step of calculating displacement and velocity fields.
 [2] All of the codes are written in Matlab.
 Signal Processing Toolbox is required for cross-correlation.
-[3] The readimx4matlab libraries required to read image data acquired through DaVis are provided in this repo for your convenience.
-Thanks to LaVision ( http://www.lavision.de/en/ ) for making them available for free.
+[3] The readimx4matlab libraries (32- and 64- bit versions) required to read image data acquired through DaVis are provided in this repo for your convenience.
+LaVision retains any and all rights to those libraries, and by using them you assume any liabilities that might arise.
+Thanks to LaVision ( http://www.lavision.de/en/ ) for making them available.
 Check them out for all of your PIV needs.
-[4] Everything here is provided under the MIT license (So it's free, subject to certain conditions).
+[4] All codes (except LaVision's readimx4matlab) provided under the MIT license.

 -Prabu Sellappan